jim-stoll/Cpp/README.md

 ### UMLArtifactInstance Dependency

-* _UMLDependency_ target `name` property is converted to '#include' in source element's generated '.h' file
+* _UMLDependency_ to a _UMLArtifactInstance_ - target `name` property is converted to '#include' in source element's generated '.cpp' file.
+  * if Dependency has no stereotype, or is not stereotyped 'hinclude', the '#include' is put into the source element's '.cpp' file
+  * if Dependency is stereotyped with 'hinclude', then the '#include' is put into the source element's '.h' file
-* target _UMLArtifactInstance_ `name` property is appended with '.h' in the generated '.h' file
+* target _UMLArtifactInstance_ `name` property is appended with '.h' in the generated '#include'

+### Stereotyped UMLDependency

+* _UMLDependency_ target `name` property is converted to '#include' in source element's generated '.cpp' file.
+  * if Dependency has no stereotype, or is not stereotyped 'hinclude', the '#include' is put into the source elment's '.cpp' file
+  * if Dependency is stereotyped with 'hinclude', then the '#include' is put into the source element's '.h' file
+* target element's `name` property is appended with '.h' in the generated '#include'

 ### UMLGeneralization & UMLInterfaceRealization